Latest information from the College.

-At present there are no plans to enable student access to physical libraries for the autumn term.
+At present there are no plans to enable student access to physical libraries for Michaelmas term.
 However re-opening will be considered in light of the College’s phased return to its buildings.
-In order to support student learning online, all bibliographies will be updated to reflect the College’s growing digital resource provision.
+In order to support student learning online, all bibliographies have been updated to reflect the College’s growing digital resource provision.

 What Academic Development is available online?

-The Academic Development team have created an online version of the academic development programme for the autumn term.
-Academic development seminars will be pre-recorded and made available to students online in advance of the start of the academic year.
-Live Zoom seminars will also be timetabled, both for specific cohorts as well as for general attendance.
-The Academic Development Tutor will be available for one-on-one tutorials anytime during the week via Zoom.
-The Academic Development Tutor will also conduct surgeries at the Teaching Week & Residential Week to supplement the online pre-recorded material.
-Details of how to book and the seminar & surgery timetable will be available at the start of the academic year.
+The Academic Development team have created an online version of the academic development programme.
+Pre-recorded and live Zoom academic development seminars are available both for specific cohorts as well as for general attendance.
+The Academic Development Tutor is also available for one-on-one tutorials anytime during the week via Zoom.
+The Academic Development Tutor will also conduct occasional surgeries to supplement the online pre-recorded material.

-Yes – the College Chaplains and the College Counsellor remain available for students to book individual online one-on-one sessions.
-All students should contact their Centre Coordinator if they need more details.
+The College Chaplains and the College Counsellor are available for students to book individual online one-on-one sessions throughout the week.
+All students should contact their Centre Coordinator for information on how to book a session.

-What is the plan for ordinand residentials in the autumn term?
+What is the plan for ordinand residentials in Michaelmas term?

 Residentials are an integral part of our College life together, and we are making plans to continue to offer excellent teaching and formational input whilst making appropriate arrangements in line with emerging government guidance.

-The September Residential weekend from 18th-20th September has been confirmed as no longer taking place due to government restrictions.
+The September Residential weekend from 18th-20th September was cancelled due to government restrictions.

-- • Level 5 Module 5ELTMM: Exploring Leadership and Theology for Ministry and Mission is being delivered as in-person* teaching at The Hayes from Sunday 1 November - Friday 6 November.
+- Level 5 Module 5ELTMM: Exploring Leadership and Theology for Ministry and Mission is being delivered online via Zoom from the evening of Sunday 1 November – Friday 6 November.

-What is the plan for the teaching week in the autumn term?
+What is the plan for the teaching week in Michaelmas term?